 The key to cooking the perfect steak is having the right marinade.
-My Marinated Steak recipe shows you how to get the flavor you’re after in a few simple steps.
+My Best Steak Marinade recipe shows you how to get the flavor you’re after in a few simple steps.

 - 1/2 cup soy sauce

 - 3 tbsp brown sugar

 Step 1: Put everything in a bowl.
 (This is my method of choice for mincing garlic.
 Grate it with a microplane.
 Perfect, just watch out for your fingernails.)

 Step 3: Pour the marinade in a Ziploc bag.